- Online courses

 Links vs buttons

-In HTML, links and buttons are different elements, which serve different purposes:
+On web pages, links and buttons are different elements, which serve different purposes:

 - Links take the user to a new location, such as a new web page or new section of the current page.